phasehq/cli/README.md

 ```
 λ phase
-Securely manage and sync environment variables with Phase.
+Securely manage application secrets and environment variables with Phase.

                      @@@
               @@@@@@@@@@